-2.1 Either party may terminate this Contract without cause upon ninety (90) days written notice to the other party.

-2.2 Either party may terminate this Contract without notice if the other party breaches a fundamental term of the Contract.
+- 2.1 Either the Call Group or the Health Authority may terminate this Contract without cause upon ninety (90) days written notice to the other. - 2.2 Either the Call Group or the Health Authority may terminate this Contract immediately upon written notice if the other breaches a fundamental term of the Contract.